fluiddynsci/EngSketchPad/README.txt

     % python pyCAPSscript.py  (Note: many example Python scripts can be found in $ESP_ROOT/CAPSexamples/pyCAPS)

-3.5 CAPS Portion of the Training

-    The examples and exercises in the $ESP_ROOT/training rely on 3rd party software.
-The PreBuilt distributions contain all executables needed to run the CAPS part of the training except for ParaView (which is freely available on the web) and Pointwise.

 4.0 Notes on 3rd Party Analyses

 4.1 The AFLR suite

     Building the AFLR AIMs (AFLR2, AFLR3 and AFLR4) requires AFLR_LIB at
-    10.4.2 or higher.
+    10.15.6 or higher.
 Note that built versions of the so/DLLs can be found in the PreBuilt distributions and should be able to be used with ESP that you build by placing them in the $ESP_ROOT/lib directory.